F1 race start time: British GP 2025 schedule at Silverstone and how to watch

 Charles Leclerc picked up the final podium place for Ferrari, while Max Verstappen retired after being hit by Kimi Antonelli.
 Verstappen’s future at Red Bull has been the topic of much discussion this week - the Dutchman has been linked with a move to Mercedes, potentially replacing arch rival George Russell in 2026.

+However, he put that behind him to secure an incredibly impressive, if slightly surprising, pole position at Silverstone ahead of the two McLarens with Piastri second and Norris third

 Lewis Hamilton, meanwhile, finished fourth in Austria and will be eyeing his first podium for Ferrari as he takes to his home track for the first time in red.
-Hamilton memorably won last year’s race, his ninth victory at Silverstone.
+Hamilton memorably won last year’s race, his ninth victory at Silverstone, and starts fifth on the grid this year.

 Follow live coverage of the British GP with The Independent